xrmxrm/alien/README.md

 ## bullet.py

 The `bullet.py` file contains the `Bullet` class, which inherits from `Sprite` (from `pygame.sprite`).
 Sprites enable you to group related elements and act on all the grouped elements at once.
 Bullets are Pygame rectangles -- they do not have an associated bitmap image.

+## alien.py

+The alien.py file contains the Alien class, which, like bullet.py, inherits from Sprite.
+Like bullets, aliens are processed in a group.

+## images

+The images directory contains the bitmap images of the player's ship and the aliens.